Where Did it Start?

 Benefits: $103.40, currently $0.00 behind

-Now, I don’t have identical daily expenses, but there are some items which I have regularly buy that are possible on any given day.
+Now, I don’t have identical daily expenses, but there are some items that I have regularly buy that are possible on any given day.
 Since I don’t have exact dollar values I will just list them here: Gas (roommate’s car, I get to use it in exchange for gas), Business expenses (Printing, stamps, etc.), Restaurants/Fast Food, Dog Food, Groceries, Contacts, and various other expenses.
 I will, of course, keep everyone up to date as they occur in the weekly updates!

 If you’ve made it this far it’s time to learn some things I’m embarrassed by.
 Collections.
 I wasn’t the smartest when I was younger, and unfortunately, some of these things have gone to collections and in doing so absolutely tanked my credit score.
 So, between 2 debts, both from late 2015 I currently owe $1,764.00.

 So how do we overcome all of these expenses and debt?
 Easy.
 With income.
-So let’s get down to how I bring money in on a monthly basis.
+So let’s get down to how I bring money in monthly.
 As of now, it’s quite simple.
 I am self-employed, via contract to a company.
 It’s a Monday to Friday 9-5 job, however, I am hoping to change that.
 From this job I currently make between $2,500 and $3,000.00 a month before taxes.
 This does vary quite a bit and will be more closely tracked in the update blogs.
 So make sure to check them out here!

 For more information about me personally, how I’m going to track this, how the blog updates will work and more check out my first ever blog post here!